An Alaska air carrier involved in two deadly floatplane crashes in a week has voluntarily suspended operations, federal officials said Tuesday.

 “Sarah embodied the characteristics most valuable to our team, as a person committed to improving the health and well-being of Alaska Native people,” the organization wrote.
 “For those who worked most closely with Sarah, this loss is immeasurable.”

-Johnson said it was "way too early" to determine a cause.
-He anticipates the preliminary report into the crash to be released by the end of the week.
+Johnson said it was “way too early” to determine a cause.

-Monday's crash followed the May 13 midair collision of a Taquan Air Otter floatplane with another floatplane.
+Monday’s crash followed the May 13 midair collision of a Taquan Air Beaver floatplane with another floatplane.
 Six people died in that crash and another 10 people were injured.
 Both planes were carrying sightseeing cruise ship passengers.